JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - Olly throws a ball
 - The player catches it

-There were no throwing animations, so I repurposed part of a kicking animation to simulate a throw.
+There were no throwing animations, so I repurposed part of a kicking animation — inspired by *The Karate Kid* — and had Olly kick balls to you instead.
 I built the prototype in a few days, and the design began evolving immediately.

 This was the moment Olly returned to the forefront of Waysun’s development efforts.